-Germany and France are working together on a new state-of-the-art tank, the Main Ground Combat System (MGCS).
+Germany and France are working on a new state-of-the-art tank, the Main Ground Combat System (MGCS).
 It is set to replace the current Leopard 2 and Leclerc main battle tanks.
-As proven partner of the German and French armed forces, HENSOLDT strives to develop the game-changing networked sensor solution for MGCS.
+For this project, HENSOLDT strives to develop the game-changing networked sensor solution.

 An MGCS platoon, consisting of several vehicles, rolls across urban terrain on a rainy day.
 In the command vehicle, the crew members attentively keep an eye on the area around the platoon with a 360° panorama view.